Josh Jung Player Props: Rangers vs. Rays

-The Texas Rangers, including Josh Jung (.429 on-base percentage in past 10 games, 86 points above season-long percentage), battle starting pitcher Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+The Texas Rangers, including Josh Jung and his .579 slugging percentage over his past 10 games, take on starting pitcher Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Cardinals.
+In his last game, he hit a home run while going 1-for-4 against the Rays.

 Josh Jung Game Info & Props vs. the Rays